shimonadas/astro_research/README.md

 # Practical Astronomy Research Repository

-Welcome to my repository for **AST 325/326: Practical Astronomy**, University of Toronto.
+This is my repository for **AST 325/326: Practical Astronomy**, University of Toronto.

-This repository contains all of my research, data analysis, reports, and code developed during this advanced hands-on astrophysics course, which integrates observational astronomy, data processing, instrumentation, and professional scientific writing.
+This repository contains all of my research, data analysis, reports, and code developed during this astrophysics course, which integrates observational astronomy, data processing, instrumentation, and professional scientific writing.

 ---

-## 🌌 Course Overview
+## Course Overview

 AST 325/326 is a comprehensive practical astronomy lab focused on: